Kerwood/linuxblog-xyz/src/posts/kolide-fleet/README.md

 blog: true
 tags: [kolide, fleet, osquery, docker-compose]
 ---
+A Docker Compose configuration example and a short how-to on getting Kolide Fleet and osquery up and running using the Fleet REST API.

 Fleet has a nice dashboard that enables you to do live queries, and effective management of osquery infrastructure.
 All you need on the clients is OS Query installed.